mckennapsean/dissertation/content/01-intro.md

 their design decisions to visualization artifacts.
 We include a table of possible design methods that novices can employ to generate and evaluate visualization artifacts.
-Lastly, a showcase of design timelines illustrates how to track and report on activities with their associated visualization design artifacts.
+Lastly, a showcase of design timelines illustrates how to track and report on activities with their associated artifacts.

 The design activity framework came out of reflections of a successful design project explained in [@sec:formulation].
 This project focused on redesigning a cyber security tool, and this work resulted in updates to the underlying system as a result of this separate design process.
-This isolation of the design and development enabled us to reflect with other collaborators with novice visualization experience on how to best describe and explain our visualization design process.
-As a result, we used this project as an example use-case for how to use the design activity framework, and this chapter showcases a variety of design methods, visualization artifacts, and design timelines.
+This isolation of the design and development enabled us to reflect on how to best describe and explain our visualization design process to other collaborators who had novice visualization experience.
+As a result, we describe this project as a case study for how to use the design activity framework, and this chapter presents a variety of design methods, visualization artifacts, and a design timeline.

 To tailor the design activity framework to visualization novices, we created